Catenscia/MxOps/docs/source/user_documentation/tutorial.md

 ##### Token Issuance

 We will now ask the contract to issue a new fungible ESDT named "ABC".
 This token should have 3 decimals.
-To issue a new token, we also need to pay some egld.
-The amount change depending on the network but this value is present in the [MxOps' config](https://github.com/Catenscia/MxOps/blob/main/mxops/resources/default_config.ini) under the name `BASE_ISSUING_COST`.
+To issue a new token, we also need to pay some eGLD.
+The amount change depending on the network but this value is present in the [MxOps' default configuration](https://github.com/Catenscia/MxOps/blob/main/mxops/resources/default_config.ini) under the name `BASE_ISSUING_COST`.

 ```yaml
 type: ContractCall